 Ayurvedic Properties and Action on body

-In Ayurveda for purpose of drug making Go Ghrita is used.
-It has following properties.
+In Ayurveda for purpose of the drug making Go Ghrita is used.
+It has the following properties.

 - Rasa (Taste): Madhura/Sweet

 - Virya (Potency): Sheet/ Cool